 What about membership?
-It's the organization's Advisory Council.
-Therefore, the executive director needn't relinquish her/his role in determining who to invite to be a member.
+It's the Dean's Council.
+Therefore, the dean needn't relinquish her/his role in determining who to invite to be a member.
 In short, don't cede that to a "membership committee."
-The leader should strongly encourage members to recommend others for membership; and also rely-maybe informally-on the advice of some key members given in an informal way about membership.
-Members can and should be involved in meeting with and inviting prospective members to serve when that is feasible and reasonable.
+The dean should strongly encourage members to recommend others for membership; and also rely on the advice of some key members given in an informal way about membership.
+The dean can and should involve members in meeting with and inviting prospective members to serve when that is feasible and reasonable.
 Establish terms and term limits for members to allow the council to be renewed and refreshed.
 It also can allow for an easy way to have a less productive member removed from the council.

-When forming these councils, there is no need to have bylaws-this isn't a governing body; it has no fiduciary responsibility; and it has no formal role in the administration of the organization.
-There is no need for bylaws, and they can only serve to give an incorrect impression about the role of the council.
+When forming these councils, there is no need to have bylaws-this isn't a governing body; it has no fiduciary responsibility; and it has no formal role in the administration of the college.
+Bylaws can only serve to give an incorrect impression about the role of the council.
 They can also unnecessarily bog things down.